EasyScience/EasyReflectometryLib/docs/sample/assemblies_library.rst

 On creation, the area per molecule and roughness above both the head and tail layers can be constrained to be the same.
 These constraints can be addded by setting :code:`dppc.constrain_apm = True` or :code:`dppc.conformal_roughness = True`.
-Furthermore, as shown in the `monolayer tutorial`_ the conformal roughness can be defined by that of the subphase.
+Furthermore, as shown in the `surfactant monolayer tutorial`_ the conformal roughness can be defined by that of the subphase.

 The use of the :py:class:`SurfactantLayer` in multiple contrast data analysis is shown in a `multiple contrast tutorial`_.

-.. _`simple fitting tutorial`: ./simple_fitting.html
+.. _`simple fitting tutorial`: ../tutorials/simple_fitting.html
-.. _`tutorial`: ./repeating.html
+.. _`tutorial`: ../tutorials/repeating.html
-.. _`surfactant monolayer tutorial`: ./monolayer.html
+.. _`surfactant monolayer tutorial`: ../tutorials/monolayer.html
-.. _`monolayer tutorial`: ./monolayer.html
-.. _`multiple contrast tutorial`: ./multi_contrast.html
+.. _`multiple contrast tutorial`: ../tutorials/multi_contrast.html